baweaver/prelaunchr/README.md

 ## Teardown

-When your prelaunch campaign comes to an end we've included a helpful `rake` task to help you compile the list of winners into CSV's containing the email addresses and the amount of referrals the user had.
+When your prelaunch campaign comes to an end we've included a helpful `rake` task to help you compile the list of winners into CSV's containing the phone numbers and the amount of referrals the user had.

 * Run `bundle exec rake prelaunchr:create_winner_csvs` and the app will export CSV's in `/lib/assets` corresponding to each prize group.